TejiriAkpede/Cafe-Menu/README.md

 # Cafe-Menu
-A project in FreeCodeCamp to a Cafe menu using HTML and CSS.
+A FreeCodeCamp project to a Cafe menu using HTML and CSS.